-As with all personal risk insurance products, there is a need to understand what risk is being outsourced to insurers: Income Protection Insurance explained is, hopefully, Income Protection Insurance (IP) understood.
+As with all personal risk insurance products, there is a need to understand what risk is being outsourced to insurers.
+Income Protection Insurance explained below should enhance understanding of this product.

 Who is IP Insurance for?